Learning Data-adaptive Nonparametric Kernels

-To evaluate the ability of our decomposition scheme on large scale situations, we consider three large datasets including \emph{EEG}, \emph{ijcnn1}, and \emph{covtype} to evaluate the kernel approximation performance.
-Table~\ref{tablarge} reports the dataset statistics (i.e., the feature dimension $d$, the number of training samples, and the number of test data) and parameter settings including the balance parameter $C$, the kernel width $\sigma$, and the number of clusters.
+To validate our decomposition scheme on large scale situations, we consider three large data sets including \emph{EEG}, \emph{ijcnn1}, and \emph{covtype} for comparisons.
+Table~\ref{tablarge} reports the data set statistics (i.e., the feature dimension $d$, the number of training samples, and the number of test data) and parameter settings including the balance parameter $C$, the kernel width $\sigma$, and the number of clusters.
 Table~\ref{tablarges} presents the test accuracy and training time of various compared algorithms including LogDet, BMKL, our DANK method, SVM-SMO \citep{Platt1999Fast} (the cache is set to 5000) and RF conducted in the following two settings.

-In the first setting (``exact"), we attempt to directly test these algorithms over the entire training data. \fh{Experimental results indicate that, without the decomposition-based scalable approach, our DANK method achieves the best test accuracy with 96.7\% sand 98.9\% on \emph{EEG} and \emph{ijcnn1}, respectively.
-However, under this setting, LogDet, BMKL, and our method are just feasible to \emph{EEG} and \emph{ijcnn1}, but fail to deal with an extreme large dataset \emph{covtype} due to the memory limit except SVM-SMO and RF.}
+In the first setting (``exact"), we attempt to directly test these algorithms over the entire training data.
+Experimental results indicate that, without the decomposition-based scalable approach, our DANK method achieves the best test accuracy with 96.7\% sand 98.9\% on \emph{EEG} and \emph{ijcnn1}, respectively.
+However, under this setting, LogDet, BMKL, and our method fail to deal with an extreme large data set \emph{covtype} due to the memory limit except SVM-SMO and RF.

-In the second setting (``scalable"), we incorporate the kernel approximation scheme into LogDet, BMKL, and DANK evaluated on the three large datasets.
-Experimental results show that, by such decomposition-based scalable approach, we can speed up the above three methods.
+In the second setting (``scalable"), we incorporate our kernel approximation scheme into LogDet, BMKL, and DANK evaluated on the three large data sets.
+Experimental results show that, by such decomposition-based scalable approach, we can speed up the above three kernel learning methods.
 For example, when compared with the direct solution of the optimization problem in the ``exact" setting, LogDet, BMKL, and DANK equipped with kernel approximation speed up about 100x, 50x, and 50x on \emph{ijcnn1}, respectively.
-More importantly, on these three datasets, our DANK method using the approximation scheme still performs better than SVM-SMO on the test accuracy, which demonstrates the effectiveness of the proposed flexible kernel learning framework.
+More importantly, on these three data sets, our DANK method using the approximation scheme still performs better than SVM-SMO on the test accuracy, which demonstrates the effectiveness of the proposed non-parametric kernel learning framework.

-From the results in above two settings, we see that our DANK method achieves promising test accuracy no matter whether the kernel approximation scheme is incorporated or not.
-Moreover, such approximation scheme makes BMKL, LogDet, and our DANK method feasible to large datasets with huge speedup in terms of computational efficiency.
+Results in above two settings show that, our DANK method achieves promising test accuracy no matter whether the kernel approximation scheme is incorporated or not.
+Moreover, such approximation scheme makes BMKL, LogDet, and our DANK method feasible to large data sets with huge speedup in terms of computational efficiency.